 Social media has created a new phenomenon for rappers: clout chasing.
-Posting fit pics in the latest designers on private jets, in Bentleys and Rolls Royces, smoking blunts 24/7 on their stories, flexing non-stop to portray an image of success.
+Posting fit pics in the latest designers on private jets, Bentleys and Rolls Royces, smoking blunts 24/7 on their stories, flexing non-stop to portray an image of success.
 Or starting beefs with anybody and everybody to get the people talking.

-The constant scrutiny and the unquenchable thirst for new music puts a lot of pressure on new artists to constantly release projects and stay in the limelight.
+The constant scrutiny and the unquenchable thirst for new music puts a lot of pressure on new artists to release projects and stay in the limelight.
 With album sales disappearing, tour money is the new bag.
 The only way to keep those ticket sales high is to remain culturally relevant.

 Social media is a necessary evil.
 Teenagers control what is popular in the music industry.
 TikTok dances and memes are essential to getting a #1 hit unless your Drake or Ariana Grande.
 Being internet savvy is just as important as having talent.